firoagni/ai-development-tutorials/ai_solution_building_guide.md

 Context Engineering is the discipline of designing and building dynamic systems that provides the right information and tools, in the right format, at the right time, to give a LLM everything it needs to accomplish a task.

-> Context Engineering is the number one job of AI Engineers
+<em> Context Engineering is the number one job of AI Engineers </em>

 ### What exactly is the Context?
 To understand context engineering, we must first need to expand our definition of "context."
 Context isn't just the single prompt you send to an LLM.
 Think of it as everything the model sees before it generates a response.